 Your full proposal must be submitted through the MRC Je-S system by 4pm on the relevant Research Board's deadline date.

 You will receive anonymous copies of the reviewers’ assessments of your full proposal.
-If your proposal is shortlisted, you will have the opportunity to comment on them before your proposal is considered by the relevant Research Board.
+If your proposal is shortlisted for discussion at the Board meeting, you will have the opportunity to respond to the reviewers’ comments before your proposal is considered by the relevant Research Board.
 You will also receive feedback on the Board’s final decision.

-Please note that applicants must not lobby MRC staff, referees, or members of peer review panels and boards, nor submit additional information in support of an application after the original submission date.
-To do so may result in the application being withdrawn by the MRC.
-Further information about the MRC’s about the assessment procedure can be found in the Applicant Handbook.
+Please note that applicants must not lobby MRC staff, referees, or members of peer review panels and Boards, nor submit additional information in support of an application after the original submission date.
+To do so may result in the application being rejected by the MRC.